 This technique for carpet cleaning is the best for deep cleansing.
-It’s the favored method of most carpet cleaning companies.
+It’s the favoured method of most carpet cleaning companies.
 The only downside – you need to leave it at least 24 hours before walking on it.
 The best time to hire a professional steam cleaning service is when you’re out having fun on the weekend or a family vacation.

 2. Dry Carpet Cleaning Methods

 When it comes to dry cleaning, there are 3 methods, only 1 is actually dry cleaning.
 These methods are called dry cleaning, as they use much less water in the process, and the dry time is usually only a few hours.
 Here is a quick summary of the different methods: